2amigos/ei18n/README.md

     /* Yii::app()->translate->renderTranslationsEditor(array('index','menu')); */

-The first method and due to the view rendering nature of Yii, I highly recommend the display of those functions at the bottom of your ``main`` or ``base`` layout, as it will collect all missing ones throughout the rendering process.
+The first method, and due to the view rendering nature of Yii, I highly recommend the display of those functions at the bottom of your ``main`` or ``base`` layout, as it will collect all missing ones throughout the rendering process.

 [![2amigOS!](http://www.gravatar.com/avatar/55363394d72945ff7ed312556ec041e0.png)](http://www.2amigos.us)
 <i>web development has never been so fun</i>
 [www.2amigos.us](http://www.2amigos.us)